berntpopp/curl-ier/README.md

 - Send HTTP requests with custom headers and data.
 - Support for both GET and POST requests.
 - Read data from a file or a single data input.
-- Save responses to a specified directory with customizable filenames.
+- Save responses to a specified directory with customizable filenames, including a timestamp for easy tracking.
 - Retry mechanism for handling request failures.
 - Customizable delay between requests.
 - Resume capability from the last processed record.